ykabasakal/ykabasakal/README.md

 - Husband
 - Daddy
 - 👀 interested in javascript
-- ☀️ Founder of Airops.net & FlightSupport24
+- ☀️ Founder of Airops.aero & FlightSupport24